Seedath/Lab2_816020170/README.md

 Priority inheritance means that if a high priority task blocks while attempting to obtain a mutex that is currently held by a lower priority task, then the priority of the task holding the mutex is temporarily raised to that of the blocked task.
 (Source: https://embeddedcomputing.com)

 The 3 tasks are task1_on (LED ON), task2_off (LED OFF) and task3_print (Print Status).
 Their priorities were varied to observe the effect priority inheritance by checking the run time stats and looking for priority inversion and utilization.
+The output files for each version (V1-6) are available but a summary of the results are shown below:

 V1: LED ON (P=1) LED OFF (P=2) Print Status (P=3)
 ![v1](https://user-images.githubusercontent.com/113147843/201496965-bafe8580-bf8f-4350-a18c-7d5d75e2f7c4.JPG)